db-schema/core/README.md

 Then you just call `rake db:schema:apply` from your deploy script before restarting the app.

-If your production setup doesn't include multiple workers starting simultaneously (for example if you run one Puma worker per docker container and restart containers one by one on deploy) you can go the simple way and just `load Rails.root.join('db', 'schema.rb')` in any environment without a separate rake task.
-The first DbSchema run will apply the schema while the subsequent ones will see there's nothing left to do.
+If your production setup doesn't include multiple application processes starting simultaneously (for example if you run one Puma process per docker container and replace containers successively on deploy) you can go the simple way and just `load application_root.join('db/schema.rb')` in any environment right from the initializer.
+The first puma process will apply the schema while the subsequent ones will see there's nothing left to do.

 ## Known problems and limitations